lczub/robotframework-magik/README.md

 *   The *swaf* image is running with a remote_cli, listening on port 14001.
-*   The gis buffer log-file *swaf-mmdd-hhmm-PID.log* and pid-file *14001.pid* is written to the current working directory.
+*   The gis buffer log-file *swaf-mmdd-hhmm-PID.log* and pid-file *14001.pid* are written to the users temp directory.

 #### run example tests on the closed image